-Download Printable Version (PDF - 61 KB)
+Download Printable Version (PDF - 196 KB)

 May is National Foster Care Month—a time to acknowledge the foster parents, family members, volunteers, mentors, policymakers, child welfare professionals, and other members of the community who help children and youth in foster care find permanent homes and connections.
-It is also a time to focus on ways to create a bright future for the more than 400,000 children and youth in foster care.
+It is also a time to focus on ways to create a bright future for the nearly 400,000 children and youth in foster care.

 Storytelling is a powerful way to connect real-life scenarios to important practice issues.
 The National Foster Care Month website features real-life stories of children, youth, and families that can help child welfare workers, managers, training staff, and others engage audiences in a variety of settings.
-From training to recruitment, these inspiring stories are great tools for gaining perspective and highlighting the role each of us has in supporting youth as they make important life transitions.
+From training to recruitment, these inspiring stories are great tools for gaining perspective and highlighting the role each of us has in enhancing the lives of children and youth in foster care.
 View the stories: https://www.childwelfare.gov/fostercaremonth/reallifestories/

 There are a number of tools you can use to help promote National Foster Care Month.
 Check them out: https://www.childwelfare.gov/fostercaremonth/promote/

 Did you ever want to know what other States are doing to celebrate National Foster Care Month?
 Want to contact colleagues in other States to learn about their foster care policies?
 Access to State officials and other foster care information is available through the State Foster Care Contacts map.
 Take time during National Foster Care Month to get to know your colleagues across the country and learn about their work.
 View State Foster Care Contacts: https://www.childwelfare.gov/fostercaremonth/more/contacts/